EternityForest/THUNDERWARS/README.md

 * If you aren't sure what you should be doing, go back and review the documents
 * Stop and reassesses if even minor non-ideal conditions are noticed
 * Don't leave tasks half-completed, put things away when done
 * Do things consistently-Avoid things that resemble unwanted actions or build incorrect muscle memory
 * Do things right away, or make a note to do things, as soon as you notice them

----

 ## 🌇 DUSK WATCH

 Conduct this after most work is done, but at least two hours before you disengage from the day.
 This is your final command meeting.

-1. 📋 FATIGUE DUTY review
+1. FATIGUE DUTY review

 Was each recurring duty completed?
 If not, why?

 2. Review the DUSK WATCH CONTEXT PAGE

+3. Review recent GENERAL LOG entries

-3. 🧠 Logging and Debriefing
+4. 🧠 Logging and Debriefing

-Record new events in the  INCIDENT LOG (mistakes, recurring issues) and GENERAL LOG (observations, insights, completed missions, current processes that leave room for errors, tasks that are still undone)
+Record new events in the  INCIDENT LOG and GENERAL LOG

+* observations, insights
+* completed missions
+* current processes that leave room for errors
+* tasks that are still undone

 4.  🔐 SECURITY & SUPPLY ROUND
 Secure the environment and restore the base with another sweep of the environment.